Equipment: What We Supply and What You Should Bring

 - Puffy (insulated) jacket.
 Lightweight and packable

-- Thermals/base layers
+- Thermals/base layers and fleece mid-layer

 - Goggles, sunglasses

 - Sunblock, lip balm

 - 16 – 30 ounce sport water bottle

 - Casual lodge attire

 - The bindings on our powder skis are ISO 5355 (alpine norm/19 mm height) and ISO 9523 boot soles (alpine touring boots/walk to ride/grip walk/28 mm height).
 Some Dynafit boots/touring boots may not be compatible